A progress dashboard outlining Metropolitan’s progress on addressing recommendations from the

 status

-Adopt and publish comprehensive formal hiring procedures that include: process for screening applications based on defined criteria, clear instructions for justifying hiring decisions, and document retention requirements for HR staff and hiring managers that align with the steps of the required in MWD’s hiring procedures.
+• Document retention requirements for human resources staff and hiring managers that align with the steps of the hiring process required in MWD’s hiring procedures.

 10/22